LukeNow/NowOS/README.md

 # NowOS - The OS you want now, but probably will never get
-My take on an operating system targeted towards x86 compatible machines.
+My take on an operating system written in C targeted towards x86 compatible machines.

 My goal is to create a functioning kernel and eventually be able to support user-space.
 I am much more interested in the kernel-level side of things so I might never get around to implementing a full desktop environment but who knows!